 As a result, SIRESE recognized that the tariff in effect for the Transition Period is insufficient for Transredes to cover its costs and enable it to earn an adequate and reasonable return on its investment.
 Consequently, during this period, Transredes is allowed to calculate a revenue adjustment for an amount equal to the difference between actual revenues and the revenue requirement approved by SIRESE.

-The adjustment is recorded as deferred revenue in the income statement with a corresponding debit to an asset account (“Deferred Account”).
-This account, together with investments made during this period (which do not form part of the rate base during this period), accumulate interest at a rate of 7% per annum (10% nominal).
-Once approved by SIRESE, this deficit will form part of the future tariff base and be recovered through tariffs over 20 years [Confirm with MD+A].

-The revenue requirement approved by SIRESE is intended to cover reasonable and prudent expenses (administration, operation, maintenance, depreciation, taxes (excluding Value Added Tax), the SIRESE levy and interest payable on long term debt) plus the return on equity, established as 12.5%, for the first ten years, plus the average US dollar inflation rate for the past four years, as published by the International Monetary Fund.
-The regulations provide for a 60/40 debt-to-equity capital structure for the purpose of calculating the return on equity.

 The table below shows Transredes’s current tariff levels: